janetoderinde/Danny-s-Diner/README.md

 Question 9: If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?

 Solution: CASE WHEN, and THEN worked for this.
-A new table: points_gained was created from menu.
-This was then JOINed to sales table on product_id to get the customer_id and SUM of points gained.
+A new table: points_gained was created from the menu.
+This was then JOINed to the sales table on product_id to get the customer_id and SUM of points gained.
 ```SQL
 WITH points_gained AS
 (